openrundev/openrun/README.md

 ## Overview

-OpenRun is an Apache-2.0 licensed open source alternative to Google Cloud Run and AWS App Runner.
-OpenRun makes it easy to declaratively deploy applications built in frameworks like Streamlit/Gradio/FastHTML/NiceGUI etc. Apps can be deployed on a single node with Docker/Podman or onto a Kubernetes cluster.

-OpenRun provides **declarative** GitOps based app deployment, OAuth/OIDC/SAML access controls, TLS certs & secrets management.
+OpenRun is an Apache-2.0 licensed open source web app deployment platform, with a focus on deploying internal tools.
+OpenRun makes it easy to **declaratively** deploy containerized web apps.
+OpenRun can deploy apps on a single-node or onto a Kubernetes cluster.
+OpenRun provides declarative GitOps based blue-green deployment, OAuth/OIDC/SAML access controls, TLS certs & secrets management.
 OpenRun is built for teams to easily deploy internal tools, with full RBAC support.
-OpenRun apps are deployed directly from the git repo, no build step required.
+OpenRun apps are deployed directly from the git repo, no build server required.
 OpenRun scales idles apps down to zero and supports atomic updates across multiple apps.

+Some of the unique features of OpenRun are:

+- Create and manage apps declaratively, through GitOps
+- Easily upgrade from single-node to Kubernetes, with no config changes required
+- Domain based or path based routing, with auto-TLS
+- OAuth/OpenID/SAML/Cert based auth
+- RBAC for admin operation and for app access
+- Scales idle apps down to zero
+- Staged deployment, for code and config changes
+- Atomic (all or nothing) updates across apps

 This repo hosts the source code for OpenRun.
 The source for the documentation site [openrun.dev](https://openrun.dev) is in the [docs](https://github.com/openrundev/docs) repo.
 App specifications, which are templates to create apps, are defined in the [appspecs](https://github.com/openrundev/appspecs) repo.
 Sample apps are in the [apps](https://github.com/openrundev/apps) repo.